 Sometimes I wake up early in the morning and try to make Kevin’s breakfast to-go while he’s getting ready.
 He’s not a huge breakfast person as in – he likes breakfast food but doesn’t always eat in the morning, however I know he’ll either eat it on the train or once he gets to work.
 UPDATE : we live in Miami now and he doesn’t have to take the train anymore – yay!
 Often this consists of a bagel with egg (I know, not the healthiest – I’m workin’ on it fam) or he’ll take a protein bar.

 Regardless – prepping things like these muffins make my life a whole lot easier in the morning and I can kind of just focus on what I need to do.
 I think it’s important not to spike your cortisol (stress hormone) in the morning, which is probably an entire other blog post for another day but we do a lot to prevent that from happening.
 Anything from our wakeup alarms, not looking at phones right away, for me I do my morning turmeric lemon tea after brushing my teeth and tongue scraping.
 So having breakfast ready to go is super important!

 - 1 Package Gluten Free Cornbread Mix I like Bob’s Red Mill

 - 4 Chicken Apple Breakfast Sausages I like Applegate

 - Line a muffin tin with cupcake liners and set aside.

-- Mix cornbread batter according to package instructions.
+- Mix remaining batter according to package instructions and combine

-- Add sausage pieces to cornbread batter and dispense evenly among muffin cups.
+- Dispense evenly among muffin cups.
 Bake at 350 degrees F for 15-20 minutes or until golden brown.